Arkansas woman files paternity suit, claims Hunter Biden is the child’s father

 INDEPENDENCE COUNTY, Ark.
-(KNWA) — An Arkansas woman is claiming the father of her child is tied to the family of a U.S. presidential candidate.
+(KFTA) — An Arkansas woman is claiming the father of her child is tied to the family of a U.S. presidential candidate.

 Fox 24 has obtained the court documents which orders Hunter Biden, son of former Vice President and 2020 presidential-hopeful Joe Biden, to submit a DNA test to determine the paternity of a child living in Arkansas.